cfuehrmann/bringer/README.markdown

 * I wrote the first version of bringer in Bash, which I soon despised.
 So I wondered how it would feel to use a high-level language instead.
-Porting bringer to OCaml served was my test.
+Porting bringer to OCaml served as my test.
 The result was that the code got a lot nicer, reusable, and more fun to work with.
 I would never go back to Bash for any program longer than a dozen lines.
 Admittedly, the OCaml code was about 20% longer than the Bash